pluralsight/guides/draft/node-js/log-information-of-your-app-through-lonline-by-dynamicloud/article.md

 > *Availability of a system is typically measured as a factor of its reliability – as reliability increases, so does availability. - Wikipedia*

 This word is very important when the most important thing is offer a reliable system.
-But, how to offer that kind of system, how can I create something that makes me feel confortable.
+But, how to offer that kind of system, how can I create/provide something that makes me feel confortable.

 ------------------------

-### Features of a reliable system
+### Features of a reliable system/app

 * Always available
 * A huge suite of test cases
 * Integrated diagnostic tools
 * Real time monitoring
 * Restrict access from external clients
-* **Log every error in real time**
+* **Log every potential error in real time**

 ------------------------

-### Log every error in real time
+### Log every potential error in real time

 At this point I want to explain why log your program is an important task when you deliver an app to a production environment.